-Insect control costs in North Carolina are lower than in most other regions of the cotton belt, providing our producers with an economic advantage over their counterparts elsewhere.
-However, sometimes thrips, plant bug, cotton aphid, stink bug and/or spider mite feeding can result in significant yield losses.
+Insect control costs in North Carolina are lower than in most other regions of the Cotton Belt, providing our producers with an economic advantage over their counterparts elsewhere.
+However, sometimes thrips, plant bug, cotton aphid, stink bug, and/or spider mite feeding can result in significant yield losses.

-The Boll Weevil Eradication Program, begun in 1978 on approximately 15,000 acres in northeastern North Carolina, resulted in the eradication of the boll weevil from the southeastern United States, the Mid South, and most of the Far West.
+The Boll Weevil Eradication Program, begun in 1978 on approximately 15,000 acres in northeastern North Carolina, resulted in the eradication of the boll weevil from the Southeast, the mid South, and most of the Far West.
 However, boll weevils may still be unintentionally transported back into weevil-free areas.
-These "hichhikers" are most often the result of either passive transport of weevils aboard vehicles or cotton equipment, such as cotton pickers, module builders, and module haulers.
-The Southeastern Boll Weevil Foundation supervises our large-scale, pheromone trap-based Boll Weevil Containment monitoring program; however, this program is implemented by the North Carolina Department of Agriculture and Consumer Services.
+These "hitchhikers" are most often the result of either passive transport of weevils aboard vehicles or cotton equipment, such as cotton pickers, module builders, and module haulers.
+The Southeastern Boll Weevil Foundation supervises our large-scale, pheromone trap-based Boll Weevil Containment monitoring program; however, this program is implemented by the NC Department of Agriculture and Consumer Services.

-Because no weevils have been found in the Southeast for the past nine years, the pheromone trapping density and associated containment costs have been reduced during this period.
-North Carolina cotton producers will likely be assessed a fee of approximate-ly \$0.90 per acre, or less, in 2014.
+Because no weevils have been found in the Southeast for the past 10 years, the pheromone trapping density and associated containment costs have been reduced during this period.
+North Carolina cotton producers will likely be assessed a fee of approximately \$0.90 per acre, or less, in 2016